 All official European Union website addresses are in the europa.eu domain.See all EU institutions and bodies

-Changes to the EU’s mobility system will be vital if the EU is to realise its green and digital transformation ambitions and become more resilient to future crises.
+Changes to the EU’s mobility system will be required if the EU is to realise its green and digital transformation ambitions and increase resilience to future crises.
 In 2020, the European Commission adopted a sustainable and smart mobility strategy along with an accompanying action plan of 82 initiatives aimed at promoting, for example, the use of more sustainable transport modes.
-Objectives include increasing the number of passengers travelling by rail and commuting by public transport and active modes, instead of with a personal car, and transporting more goods by rail, inland waterways and short sea shipping, instead of by road.
-Achieving these objectives could reduce greenhouse gas and air pollutant emissions and other environmental pressures.
-Such transport modes for both passenger and freight, especially when the occupancy level is high, are a sensible choice in terms of reducing greenhouse gas emissions and, for some, also air pollutants emissions.
-Increasing and optimizing their use is therefore relevant in an environmental perspective .
+Objectives include increasing the number of passengers travelling by rail and commuting by public transport and active modes, and transporting more goods by rail, inland waterways and short sea shipping, instead of by road.
+These transport modes for both passenger and freight, especially when the occupancy level/payload is high, are a sensible choice in terms of reducing greenhouse gas emissions and, for some, air pollutants emissions.
+Increasing and optimising their use is therefore relevant in an environmental perspective .

-There are large differences between countries in terms of both the shares of total transport activities accounted for by sustainable modes and the changes in these shares over time.
-Between 2005 and 2020, the shares of total inland passenger transport accounted for by collective modes in the 27 EU Member States decreased significantly (by at least 3 percentage points) in 20 countries and remained relatively unchanged in the remaining seven countries.
-For freight transport, the shares decreased in 10 countries, remained unchanged in 11 countries and increased in four countries.
-For Serbia and Montenegro, passenger transport data are available from only 2010.
-If evaluated with respect to this year, Serbia shows a significant increase, while Montenegro’s share remains constant.
+There are large differences between countries in the use and share of sustainable modes and the change in that share over time.
+Between 2010 and 2021, the use and share of total inland passenger transport accounted for by collective modes in the 27 EU Member States decreased significantly (by at least three percentage points) in 20 countries and remained relatively unchanged (+/- 3%) in the remaining seven countries.
 The limited accuracy of passenger data could affect data comparability between countries and the reported trends.